zenoss/ZenPacks.zenoss.ZenPackLib/docs/yaml-device-classes.rst

   :Type: string
   :Default Value: *(implied from key in device_classes map)*

+create
+  :Description: Should the device class be created when the ZenPack is installed?
+  :Required: No
+  :Type: boolean
+  :Default Value: true

 remove
   :Description: Should the device class be removed when the ZenPack is removed?
   :Required: No